diegovelascommerce/VelasLightning/VelasLightningAPI/tests/README.md

 ## GetInfo

 Returns basic information about the main LND node.
-It can also be used to make sure the main node is online.
+It can also be used to make sure the main node is online and to find the channel points belonging to a specific node pub key.

 Method: GET